 Our Zero Code is our simple work code that highlights the key actions we must all take to protect ourselves and others from harm.
-It's aim is to focus attention on encouraging and developing correct and safe behaviours, and it applies to everyone who works for and with Amey.
-Making a personal commitment to Zero Code contributes to our goal of Target Zero
+Its aim is to focus attention on encouraging and developing correct and safe behaviours, and it applies to everyone who works for and with Amey.

 How do I engage and brief my teams?